babelomics/MIGNON/2_input.md

 As explained by [the Workflow Description Language (WDL) authors](https://github.com/openwdl/wdl/blob/master/versions/development/SPEC.md#specifying-workflow-inputs-in-json), cromwell uses a [JSON](https://www.json.org/) formatted file as main input.
 In MIGNON, this file contains **absolute** paths to the files that are used during the analysis, **decision variables** to control which workflow steps are carried out (e.g. wether to perform or not the variant calling) and **arguments** to control each task execution (e.g. the amount of threads to use for the alignment).

-Here you can find an example the content of a MIGNON input JSON file.
+Here you can find an example of the content of a MIGNON input JSON file.
 To build your own input file, please go to the [**preparing the JSON**](#preparing-the-json) section.

 ```
 {